Open Season 3

-Open Season 3 is a 2010 American animated comedy film and the third in the Open Season film series.
-Directed by Cody Cameron, the film theatrically premiered in Russia on October 21, 2010 and was released direct-to-video in the United States and Canada on January 25, 2011.
-The film received mixed reviews from critics and grossed $7 million worldwide.
+Open Season 3 is a 2011 American animated comedy film directed by Cody Cameron.
+It is the third installment in the Open Season film series.
+In the film, when Boog the grizzly bear accidentally switches places with a lookalike circus grizzly named Doug, it is up to his best friend Elliot the mule deer and the other animals to rescue him before the circus returns to Russia.

-In the film, when Boog the grizzly bear accidentally switches places with a lookalike circus grizzly named Doug, it is up to his best friend Elliot the mule deer and the other animals to save him before the circus returns to Russia.
+Open Season 3 was released direct-to-video in the United States on January 25, 2011.
+The film received negative reviews from critics and grossed $7 million.